-

 - It’s conducted by an FAA inspector or Designated Pilot Examiner (DPE).

-- It consists of an oral and a flight, each lasting an average of 1.5 hours.
+- It consists of an oral exam and a flight test.

 - Your examiner issues a temporary pilot certificate.